 If after visiting Warner Studios you are left wanting more, throughout the city of London you have different places that inspired the books and movies.
 Years ago fans had to locate them on their own, now there are expert guides who show them to you on a walking tour of the Harry Potter locations while they tell you curiosities of the saga.

 This two-hour walking tour (available in English and Spanish) during which a guide, specialized not only in the saga but also in the history of London, showed us Harry Potter locations in London such as the following:

 Platform 9 and ¾ at King Cross Station

-Diagon Alley in Leadenhall Market
+Diagon Alley at Leadenhall Market

-This is one of the oldest markets in London and is inspired by the famous Diagon Alley where Harry bought books, potions, and, of course, Ollivander's wands.
+This is one of the oldest markets in London and is inspired by the famous Diagon Alley where Harry bought books, potions and, of course, Ollivander's wands.
 It is one of the longest and most special stops on the tour; you will discover how reality inspires fiction and how fiction transforms this reality as well.
-Your guide will tell you all about Knockturn Alley or The Leaky Cauldron Inn and then leave you a few minutes to explore the area at your leisure.
+Your guide will tell you all about Knockturn Alley or the Leaky Cauldron Inn and then leave you a few minutes to explore the area at your leisure.

 Gringotts Bank and Australian Embassy

-Premieres and Trafalgar Square
+The premieres and Trafalgar Square

-If the two-hour tour is too short for you, I recommend that you consider the possibility of a private tour of the Harry Potter saga's locations where the guide will be dedicated exclusively to you and the group you are traveling with.
-This tour lasts three hours, is fully adaptable to your preferences, and is available in English, Spanish, and French.
+If the two-hour tour is not enough for you, I recommend that you consider the possibility of a private tour of the locations of the saga in which the guide will be dedicated exclusively to you and the group you are traveling with.
+This tour lasts three hours, is fully adaptable to your preferences and is available in English, Spanish and French.